elicia4/linux_notes/tools/bash/tlcl/03-script_design.md

 ### Shell Functions in `.bashrc`

-Shell functions can be put into the `.bashrc` and get executed just like aliases do.
+Shell functions can be put into the `.bashrc` and be used just like aliases.